 7 steps to patent protection

-A professionally-drafted patent specification maximises the scope of your protection and should cover not only your commercial product, but also variations of it so your market isn’t diluted by copycats.
+A professionally drafted patent specification maximises the scope of your protection and should also cover obvious modifications of your invention.

 7 steps to patent protection in Australian and overseas: